Menu Close

 House Rewiring in Seattle, WA

-Whole-home and partial rewiring for older Seattle homes, knob-and-tube replacement, outdated wiring, panel upgrades, and safer modern electrical systems.
+Whole-home and partial rewiring for older Seattle homes, unsafe wiring, remodels, panel upgrades, and modern electrical demands.

-Benchmark Home Services helps Seattle homeowners replace outdated electrical wiring, upgrade unsafe or overloaded circuits, and plan code-focused rewiring work that fits the real condition of the home.
-From older craftsman homes and bungalows to remodel-era electrical systems, our West Seattle electrician team can make rewiring clearer, safer, and easier to complete the right way.
+Benchmark Home Services helps Seattle homeowners replace outdated electrical wiring, clean up overloaded or unsafe circuits, and plan code-focused rewiring work around the real condition of the home.
+From craftsman homes and bungalows to remodel-era electrical systems, our West Seattle electrician team can make the next step clear.
+If the project started with a home inspection note about old wiring, two-prong outlets, ungrounded receptacles, or K&T, the inspection wording should be reviewed before assuming the home needs a full rewire.

 Call (206) 717-5076 for your FREE house rewiring estimate.

 Not sure if your Seattle home needs rewiring?
-Warning signs include flickering lights, frequently tripped breakers, two-prong outlets, knob-and-tube wiring, aluminum wiring, warm outlets, or a panel that no longer supports modern electrical use.
+Warning signs include flickering lights, frequent breaker trips, two-prong outlets, knob-and-tube wiring, early cloth-covered NM cable, aluminum wiring, warm outlets, missing AFCI/GFCI protection where required, or a panel that no longer supports modern electrical use.

 See What Seattle Homeowners Are Saying